Ferrous metals drop as higher supply, tepid China demand weigh

 Average output of hot metal, a blast furnace product and typically used to gauge iron ore demand, among the surveyed steel mills grew for the third consecutive week to about 2.46 million tons per day in the week ended June 21, up 1.4% from previous survey result, Mysteel data showed.

-Steel mills showed resistance for the latest round of proposal for coke price increase of 50 yuan-60 yuan per ton, which will likely end up with failure due to weak fundamentals, analysts said.
+Steel mills are against the latest round of proposal for coke price increase of 50 yuan-60 yuan per ton due to weak fundamentals, analysts said.

 ((Amy.Lv@thomsonreuters.com;))